eugene-khyst/spring-data-examples/README.md

 A simple query sometimes leads to multiple SQL queries to a DB.
 In its turn, too many SQL queries leads to performance problems.

-## <a name="810bf4be9fd3907b3e5cff790716a958"></a>Spring Data JPA
+## <a id="810bf4be9fd3907b3e5cff790716a958"></a>Spring Data JPA

-Spring Data JPA allows writing less boilerplate code, but JPA and Hibernate still have many pitfalls.
+[Spring Data JPA](https://spring.io/projects/spring-data-jpa) allows writing less boilerplate code, but JPA and Hibernate still have many pitfalls.
 The ones described in this example, I consider the most common pitfalls.

 Thus, [spring-data-jpa-examples](spring-data-jpa-examples/) demonstrate and analyze the following JPA-related topics: